 West Virginia Child Abuse Laws

-|Basis of Report of Abuse/neglect||Reasonable cause to suspect that a child is abused or neglected or observes a child subjected to conditions likely to result in abuse or neglect|
+|Basis of Report||Reasonable cause to suspect that a child is abused or neglected or observes a child subjected to conditions likely to result in abuse or neglect.|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws change regularly.
+Contact a lawyer or conduct your own legal research to verify these child abuse laws.

 Research the Law